intransition/index.html/readme.md

-test to make it an app
+test to make it an app: first test just shows scrollable output... need to update version 19:20 circa